koadman/platypusfarm/darlinglab/_posts/2015-03-23-not-so-fast-fasttree.markdown

 category: blog
 ---

-Recently, much of the microbiology world has been sucked into a vortex called genomic epidemiology.
+**important: see update at bottom of page** Recently, much of the microbiology world has been sucked into a vortex called genomic epidemiology.
 This is not entirely a bad thing.
 Genomic data can be orders of magnitude more informative than MLST data when it comes to inferring the ancestry of an isolated microbe.
 Genomic data gives information on gene content.
 And with bacterial whole genome sequencing costs approaching parity with the cost of MLST, why sequence a few genes when you could have whole genomes?
 Indeed these are exciting times for microbiology.
 But wait, there's a fly in the ointment.

 The typical genomic epidemiology workflow goes something like this: